sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - summarizer.md

 Example 1
 ---

-The following example shows using the Summarizer method with the Topic method to extract disease prevalence  information from a research article.
+The following example shows using the Summarizer method with the Topic method to extract agricultural data from a USDA report.

 **Config**